 How to use your free printable mood tracker

-Click the link at the bottom of this post, to get access to my Planner Lovers Resource Library, and download this free printable mood tracker.
-The mood tracker features a cute tea cup filled with heart shaped ‘flowers’.
-This is the mood tracker I’m using in my Bullet Journal through May!
+Sign up here to get access to my free Planner Lovers Resource Library, and download this printable mood tracker.
+The mood tracker features a cute teacup filled with heart-shaped ‘flowers’.
+This is the mood tracker I’m using in my Bullet Journal this month!
 Print the file onto A4 or Letter size paper at 100%.
 Cut out the design and stick it into your bullet journal or diary.
 If you prefer to hand draw the design, use the print-out as a template to trace.
 Alternatively, make a sticker by printing onto adhesive paper.

 Before you start using your mood tracker, you will need to create a key.
 To create your key, decide which moods to track and allocate a colour to each one.
 Choose contrasting colours so you can recognise any patterns at a glance.
 Keep your key on the same page as, or close to, your tracker.

 Colour in one heart each day, in the colour that corresponds to your mood that day.
 Write a number next to each heart you have coloured to record the day of the month/date.
 On this particular design, there is the option to combine two moods where necessary by colouring each side of the heart in a different colour.
 For example, two of the moods on my tracker are tired and grumpy, but often I experience these moods together.

 To gain even more from your monthly mood tracker, write a few lines in your journal about your activities each day, or keep a food or sleep log.
 Reviewing these together with your mood tracker will help you learn even more about yourself and those positive and negative triggers.
 Focus on the positive influencers and strategies that make you feel good and see your moods and wellbeing improve.